OneTrueTreeTree/JPT/README.md

 A GPT-based AI Chatbot with speech input and output that can dynamically create and execute Python code on your system.
 Automatically distinguishes between conversation and requests for the system.
+A very boiled-down version of Auto-GPT.

 INSTALLATION:
 1. Install Python